baryluk/dmt/README.md

   C
 ```

-There reason is because they require commas at the end of each line, but `dmt`
+The reason is because they require commas at the end of each line, but `dmt`
 inserts semicolons at the end of each such line.
 Possible solutions would be make
 special case for `enum` indents, but that requires more than a simple one-level
 hack, because of things like this: